 Non-transporting medical first responder services

 Response to weather-related emergencies

-Fire prevention inspections
+Fire prevention and life safety inspections

 Public fire safety education programs

 Overview of various positions including Communications, EMS, and Firefighter

 Our communications personnel work closely with our on-scene staff and the Central Dispatch Authority to communicate with and track our resources including apparatus and crews.
 Included in this position is entering call data into our Emergency Reporting system.
 The dispatch position is critical in communicating with the active scene commander and becomes more important when we have multiple calls at the same time.
 You will receive hands-on training on completing the necessary documentation, radio operations, and department protocols.

 Emergency Medical Services (EMS)

 Our EMS responders are licensed at Medical First Responder, Emergency Medical Technicians, or Paramedics and are often the first to arrive on scene of a medical incident.
 This group of medically licensed responders are able to provide medical first responder assessments, treatments, and interventions until an Advanced Life Support ambulance arrives from our partners at Tri-Hospital EMS.
 As a new hire, you will be assigned to a Field Training Officer who will work with you to ensure you understand and are able to perform the necessary functions of this position as dictated by the Saint Clair County Medical Control Authority.

 Our firefighters are state certified firefighters and perform any of the many tasks required on scene of an active working fire, motor vehicle accident, rescue scene, hazardous materials mitigation, etc. As a firefighter you will be working with the incident commander and other members of the crew to mitigate the hazard.
 New hires will be assigned a Field Training Officer who will work with you to complete the initial Blue Book training program before being sent to a state approved fire academy.